pasitpk/deepgi-porcupine/README.md

 # Deepgi Porcupine

-This repository illustrates the application of Porcupine with the wake word "Hey, Deep GI," following this [tutorial](https://picovoice.ai/blog/python-wake-word-detection-tutorial/).
+This repository demonstrates the application of Porcupine on Windows with the wake word "Hey, Deep GI," following this [tutorial](https://picovoice.ai/blog/python-wake-word-detection-tutorial/).

 (the custom keywords are "hey deep g i" and "hey dip g i")